 Christine holds a Ph.D. in English Literature and has over a decade of award-winning university teaching and small-group leadership experience.
 She is passionate about finding beauty in the mundane, and she has a deep drive to bring people together around a shared table.
 Christine teaches literature and writing at the Rocky Mountain College of Art and Design and the University of Baltimore.
 She also teaches Ink & Stem workshops and retreats--combining container gardening with contemplative writing--at venues such as the Denver Botanic Gardens, the Makerie, and the Scatter Joy Center for the Arts.

-When not camping or hiking with her husband and two young children, you can find Christine whipping up a beautiful mess in her tiny kitchen, digging in the garden, hosting gatherings, channeling her inner dancer in a barre3 class, snapping photos, or laughing at her chickens' antics.
-And of course, there will always be a stack of books and a cup of black tea somewhere nearby.
+When not camping or traveling with her husband and two young children, you can find Christine whipping up a mess in her tiny kitchen, digging in the garden, shooting photos, plotting far-fetched travel, or hosting gatherings.
+And of course, there will always be a stack of books and a cup of black tea nearby.